Every CEO knows that a stronger customer focus can be the answer to many – dare I say most? – of their business challenges!

 This clearly identifies three huge benefits of becoming (more) customer centric:

-- Adding value to a company also increases the ROI of its marketing investments.
-This is something that marketing is challenged to prove today, with the risk of seeing their budgets cut.
-Luckily, what’s good for the customer is good for business.
-You can see many more facts and statistics about this in Forrester’s report “The Business Impact of Customer Experience.”
+2. Adding value to a company also increases the ROI of its marketing investments.
+This is something that marketing is constantly challenged to prove these days.
+With the risk of seeing their budgets cut if they are unable to provide convincing arguments to their bosses.

 THE IMPORTANCE OF CUSTOMER SATISFACTION AND UNDERSTANDING